-Criticality in Art is a Sign of a Failing Culture
+Criticality in Art is [NOT] a Sign of a Failing Culture

-2002 was the first time I encountered the idea that “Criticality in art is a sign of a healthy, thriving civilization.”
-The idea of centuries past of “validating the rightness” seems to have been replaced with “rip-and-shred about the wrongness.”
+The year 2002 was the first time I encountered the idea that “Criticality in art is a sign of a healthy, thriving civilization.”
+The idea of centuries past of “Validating the Rightness” seems to have been replaced with “rip-and-shred an artist about the wrongness in the works of art created, written or put to music.”

 I belong to many artist groups because of being a multi-talented artist and mentor.
 In 2002, before social media, there was a forum for writers and poets that I participated in.
 A new poet joined the group, posted a poem and requested that the members go easy on her as it was the first time she ever put her poetry on a public forum.